-Participants are welcome to check into the Mammoth Hot Springs Hotel beginning at 4:00 p.m.
+You are welcome to check into the Mammoth Hot Springs Hotel beginning at 4:00 p.m.
 After checking in, guests will meet a Yellowstone Forever field educator for an orientation.
 Education staff will go over the program itinerary, discuss clothing and equipment needed for daily outings, and answer any questions participants may have.
-After the orientation, guests will have dinner at the Mammoth Hot Springs Dining Room.
+Participants will be spending this evening at the Mammoth Hot Springs hotel.

-5:30 p.m.
-Orientation at Mammoth Hot Springs Conference Room Specific room to be determined; ask front desk for directions
+7:00 p.m.
+Orientation at Mammoth Hot Springs Conference Room

+Specific room to be determined; ask front desk for directions.